Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Introduction

-\subsection{1.1 $\,$ Related Work}
+\subsection{Related Work}

-There have been several optimization algorithms proposed for BM in the literature; the most relevant one is by \citet{grill2018optimistic}.
+There have been several optimization algorithms proposed for BM in the literature; the most relevant one is by Grill {\em et al.}~\cite{grill2018optimistic}.
 The main contribution therein is the proposal of an algorithm---termed Optimistic Optimization of a Brownian (OOB)---for the maximization of a BM in the noiseless setting.
 The sample complexity was shown to be $\mathcal{O}(\log^2(1/\varepsilon))$.
 That is, the minimum number of samples to guarantee that one of the selected samples is $\varepsilon$-close to the global maximum of the BM with probability at least $1-\varepsilon$ is $\mathcal{O}(\log^2(1/\varepsilon))$.
-The fact that the optimal sample complexity depends polylogarithmically on $1/\varepsilon$ improves over the results of \citet{al1996optimal} and \citet{calvin2017adaptive}, in which the upper bound on the sample complexity was a polynomial in $1/\varepsilon$.
+This significantly improves over the earlier results of Al-Mharmah and Calvin \cite{al1996optimal} and Calvin {\em et al.}~\cite{calvin2017adaptive}, in which the upper bound on the sample complexity was a polynomial in $1/\varepsilon$.

 There is also a vast literature on BO for {\em smooth} functions.
-In particular, for a GP with the squared-exponential kernel or the Mat\'ern kernel with parameter $\nu>2$, \citet{scarlett2018tight} gave cumulative regret bounds that are tight up to a $\sqrt{\log T}$ factor.
-In the noiseless case, \citet{grunewalder2010regret} gave both upper and lower cumulative regret bounds assuming the mean and kernel satisfy an $\alpha$-H\"{o}lder continuity condition, and \citet{kawaguchi2015bayesian} proved exponential convergence of the simple regret under certain smoothness assumptions on the kernel.
+In particular, for a GP with the squared-exponential (SE) kernel or the Mat\'ern kernel with parameter $\nu>2$, Scarlett~\cite{scarlett2018tight} gave cumulative regret bounds that are tight up to a $\sqrt{\log T}$ factor.
+Earlier bounds were also given for the GP-UCB algorithm in the prominent work of Srinivas {\em et al.}~\cite{srinivas2012information}, attaining a near-tight upper bound for the SE kernel but not the Mat\'ern kernel.
+In the noiseless case, Gr{\"u}new{\"a}lder {\em et al.}~\cite{grunewalder2010regret} gave both upper and lower cumulative regret bounds assuming the mean and kernel satisfy an $\alpha$-H\"{o}lder continuity condition, and Kawaguchi {\em et al.}~\cite{kawaguchi2015bayesian} proved exponential convergence of the simple regret under certain smoothness assumptions on the kernel.